TOP Brands with numbers in their name

 Capital One Logo

-Founded in 1994, Capital One quickly gained a reputation as a formidable player in the global banking sector.
-Specializing in a wide range of financial services – from savings accounts to bank and credit cards and loan origination – the company has spread its wings across the United States with an extensive network of more than 755 branches.
+Founded in 1994, Capital One quickly became a formidable player in the global banking sector.
+Specializing in a wide range of financial services, from savings accounts to bank and credit cards to loan origination, the company has spread its wings across the United States, with an extensive network of over 755 branches.

-The name “Capital One” was chosen not just to recognize its financial performance but to convey a sense of unrivaled excellence and leadership in the banking industry.
-The word “One” is commonly associated with the concepts of paramountcy and distinction.
-By utilizing this word, the company intends to position itself as the paramount choice for consumers seeking banking and credit card solutions.
+“Capital One” was chosen to recognize its financial performance and convey unrivaled excellence and leadership in the banking industry.
+“One” is commonly associated with the concepts of paramountcy and distinction.
+By using this word, the company aims to position itself as the premier choice for consumers seeking banking and credit card solutions.

 A unique approach to digital naming sets Capital One apart in branding.
-Rather than simply using a number, the company expressed the word “One” in its entirety.
+Rather than simply using a number, the company used the word “One” entirely.
 This nuanced decision underscores the brand’s desire to be unparalleled in the financial sector.

 Cloud9